 As a Montessori parent you want to get involved in whatever parent activities are available; join a parent book study and go to the open house parent meetings.
 Offer to support the school in whatever way you can and learn as much as you can.

 Become a real partner with the teachers who will be very grateful to have your support.
-Your children will flourish more when we all work together as a team.
+Your child will flourish more when we all work together as a team.